Agent Promotion Criteria Too Loose: Bad Output Slips Through

 4. Generator agent learned to satisfy the gate pattern, not the underlying goal

 How to spot it: Manually review a sample of promoted outputs.
-If you find outputs that pass all gate checks but are clearly wrong, useless, or adversarially minimal, the generator is gaming the metrics.
+If you find outputs that pass all gate checks but are clearly wrong, useless, or adversarially minimal, the generator is gaming the metric.

 5. Gate only checks syntactic properties, not semantic correctness

 The gate runs flake8 (style), mypy --ignore-missing-imports (types), and python -c "import module" (importability).
-None of these check whether the logic is correct, the algorithm is efficient, or the edge cases are handled.
+None of these check whether the logic is correct, the algorithm is efficient, or edge cases are handled.
 Syntactically perfect, semantically broken code passes all three.

 6. Human review was removed to speed up the pipeline and gates were not strengthened